niuers/Distributed-System-Design-Review/SQL and NoSQL Databases.md

 ## Who's ACID
 1. Relational DBs (MySQL, Orcale, Postgres)
+   * Migrating a database schema in MySQL on a huge table takes forever and a day.
+That’s a very real problem if you want to avoid an enterprisey schema full of kludges put in place to avoid adding, renaming, or dropping columns on big tables.
+Or avoid long scheduled maintenance windows.
-2. Object DBs: Gemstone, db4o
+3. Object DBs: Gemstone, db4o
-3. Clustering Products: Coherence, Terracotta
+4. Clustering Products: Coherence, Terracotta
-4. Most Caching Products: ehcache
+5. Most Caching Products: ehcache

 ## Who's BASE
 1. Distributed Databases: Cassandra, Riak, Dynomite, SimpleDB